The Camden Street Learning garden is more than a green space in the middle of a city.

 It's where kids, families, and individuals can be in nature, connect with one another, and grow fruits and vegetables that nourish their lives.

 The garden is situated on one acre of land in downtown Raleigh and features twenty-two community beds, a 420 sq. ft. market garden, a food forest, a 6,000 gallon rainwater catchment system, two beehives, a green house, a vermi-compost bin, a composting facility and a kitchen classroom.
 It is a space that provides community members with the opportunity to cultivate new relationships as they find out where their food comes from, how to grow it, and how to turn it into healthy and affordable meals.

 Raleigh, NC, 27601

-Camden Street Learning Garden offers thirty-two growing beds for community members to "adopt" for free to grow food for their families.
+Camden Street Learning Garden offers twenty-two growing beds for community members to "adopt" for free to grow food for their families.
 Food Shuttle staff offer regular cooking and gardening workshops to provide participants and community members with more opportunities to gain self-sufficiency skills.
 The success of these individual gardens is not just measured in a bountiful harvest, but most importantly, in the growth of new relationships in our community.

 Mission Moments are stories we share from the field to inform, inspire and motivate.
 These moments remind us all just how lucky we are to be able to do this important work.

 “Brussel Sprouts!”
 That was Rainey West’s emphatic answer to her favorite food.
 It’s also proof that our urban agriculture education team is starting a cooking and gardening revolution right here in Raleigh and Durham.

 A Tucson, Arizona, urban farm brings residents better nutrition and builds community.
 It’s a win-win.
 An example of a different agricultural approach is Inter-Faith Food Shuttle, which serves seven North Carolina counties, recovering and gleaning about 6 million pounds of food a year that would otherwise have gone to waste.